w3f/Grants-Program/applications/Identity_wallet_and_pallet.md

 As shown in the above picture, we would need to develop the following components:
 * A Tauri-based Identity Wallet for Android and IOS
-* Develop a secure solution for handling sensitive data and private keys in the mobile environment
 * A DID-Pallet for Substrate following the DID standard
-* A W3C approved submission for a Substrate DID Method
 * Implement the SIOPv2, OpenID4VP and OpenID4VCI standards
 * Research and implement Browser - Application communication via deeplinking, websockets or via a browser plug-in.

 This application does not (yet) include the following components that we may or may not request as follow-up projects:
+* A W3C approved submission for a Substrate DID Method
+* A secure solution for handling sensitive data and private keys in the mobile environment
 * Support for Revocation via the [StatusList2021](https://w3c.github.io/vc-status-list-2021/) W3C standard
 * Support for Selective Disclosure
 * Support for [ISO 18013-5:202](https://www.iso.org/standard/69084.html)